 If the Tire Pressure system requires service, "Service Tire Pressure System" is displayed.

 Tire PSI is an information only function and cannot be reset.
+Press and release the LEFT arrow button to return to the main menu.

 Refer to "Tire Pressure Monitoring System (TPMS)" under "Starting and Operating" for further information.